5 years ago

 I was so lost.

 So I move to Chicago and am a full-time blog designer.
-Alaina and I eventually meet, launch The Everygirl, and both worked full-time the first year on top of running the site to pay for things like rent and food.
+I launched The Everygirl, and worked full-time the first year on top of running the site to pay for things like rent and food.

 We finally paid ourselves something after a year, but that first check was the cost of my rent, so I continued designing part-time and eventually, very part-time.
 At this point, I take projects on for fun, when I have time, and everyone finds me through my blog.